 - Students learn about the application of big data, geospatial technology, and remote sensing to a variety of fields related to the study and management of natural resources: land use, soil, water, fish and wildlife, climate, etc.

-- Overseas study can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where activities include assisting local scientists with Global Positioning System (GPS) mapping and wildlife inventories.
+- A study abroad trip can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where activities include assisting local scientists with Global Positioning System (GPS) mapping and wildlife inventories.

 - Research opportunities for undergraduates are available through programs such as the Conservation Management Institute’s Undergraduate Research Fellows.
 Recent projects involve carbon density and wildlife viability, American chestnut growth, amphibian fungi, and the spread of walnut tree blight.

 - The Virginia Tech Drone Park is available for learning and operating Unmanned Aircraft Systems (UAS) without any special certification or training requirements.

 - A variety of labs are available for faculty/student collaboration and research, including the Human Dimensions Analysis Laboratory and the Center for Environmental Analytics and Remote Sensing (CEARS) Lab, which houses numerous computer workstations.
 CEARS also offers a high-end, large-format printer, a complete suite of image processing (ENVI, ERDAS Imagine) and associated software (IDL, Absoft Fortran, Matlab, Visual Studio, Python), statistical packages, a RIEGL laser scanner, roving GPS base stations, and an electric remotely piloted vehicle capable of carrying a 12.5 kg sensor payload.